 Source code review checks the quality of the web application code.
 Penetration testing, in its turn, reveals the issues with web app logic.
 Source code review + penetration testing done by different pentesters are an effective combination that covers most of web application vulnerabilities.

-In the case of corporate web applications, it’s more sensible to invest in security than try to remediate security breaches.
-And if you prioritize security in your business, you need both code review and penetration testing costs always pay off.
+In the case of corporate web applications, it is more feasible to invest in cyber defense than remediate security breaches.
+So, code review and penetration testing costs always pay off.

 Identify network and application vulnerabilities before they turn into real threats to your cybersecurity.